setms/book/docs/software.md

 ![Model of application based on Mealy machine](app-model-mealy.png)

-This is a very basic model and admittedly not very useful yet.
+This basic model is admittedly not super useful yet.
-We'll revise this model later.
+We'll revise it later.